Real Options Analysis of Electricity Markets

 • Have developed an understanding of the real options theory and its relevance for decision making in electricity markets.

-• Know how to analyse investment and operational decisions under uncertainty.
+• Know how to analyse investment and operational decisions in electricity markets and sustainable energy projects under uncertainty.

 • Know how to model key aspects of the structural transformation of electricity markets and the transition to low-carbon energy.